Buying an adjustable bed

 Expert tip: if you already have a long-term, changing health condition, think about ‘future-proofing’ your bed purchase.
 You might not need a fully adjustable bed now, but may be worth buying one that can be adapted in future to meet changing care needs.

-Our Elderly Care website also has advice if you're looking at choosing and buying home care products.
+Our Later Life Care website also has advice if you're looking at choosing and buying home care products.

 Adjustable beds tend to cost more than standard beds.
 The bigger the bed, and the more features you opt for, the more expensive it will be.